Air traffic control failure blamed on ‘flight data’

 The impact continued on Wednesday with at least a further 42 flights to or from Heathrow cancelled.

+Many affected travellers are being told to wait several days for flights home.

-Some travellers struggling to get home from foreign destinations have been forced to sleep on floors or take long routes by land after their flights were cancelled.
+Some have been forced to sleep on airport floors or take long routes by land after their flights were cancelled.

 Airlines were criticised for failing to book hotel rooms for many people who were delayed overnight.